vegetables to plant in autumn

 Autumn Vegetable Planting Calendar UK

-When planning vegetables to plant in autumn in the UK, timing matters.
-Autumn planting doesn’t happen all at once.
-Instead, as the season moves from September through October and into November, the types of crops you can plant gradually change.
+Timing matters when it comes to planting your vegetables in the cooler months, especially here in Britain.
+As the season moves from September through October and into November, the types of crops you can plant gradually change.

 The calendar below provides a simple overview of what vegetables to plant in autumn in the UK, organised by month.